 Now you have 8 out of 10.
 Nice work!
 (Detectify)

-We strongly recommend also using a 'nudge’ approach with your project stakeholders.
+We strongly recommend using a similar ‘nudge’ approach with other stakeholders.
 Use incidents in the news to remind product management and senior management of the importance of security.

 Never waste a public disaster.
 If it is in the news, everyone here has read about it.
 Like Sony: we went straight to our VPs and said “right, what if that was [us]?
 What would you do, how would we cope, how would we react, what would it do to our share price?”
 (Security team lead, Operating system supplier)

-Consider arranging training sessions.
+Somewhat more heavyweight, but often very effective, are training sessions.
 A commercial training course might be useful.
 But even more helpful are regular events of different kinds.
-They too can be ‘nudges’, reminding the team of the importance of software security.
+They too act as regular ‘nudges’, reminding the team of the importance of software security.

 [Our security specialist] will take the most interesting or most relevant findings for the team out, and those go into a slide deck that we keep, and that deck is used as part of a show and tell.
 That happens… a few times a year.
 (CEO, outsourced secure web developer)